marklogic-community/corb2/METRICS.md

         + This will save the metrics document as a **JSON**.
         + Ex:METRICS-PROCESS-MODULE=saveMetrics.sjs|ADHOC
 * **Can I add the metrics document to a Collection?**
-    + A comma seperated collection names can be assigned to METRICS-DOC-COLLECTIONS option and the document is saved to those collections.
+    + A comma seperated Collection names can be assigned to METRICS-DOC-COLLECTIONS option and the document is saved to those collections.
-    + By default the metrics document is added to a Collection with the Job Name (or the Job run location if name is not provided).
+    + By default the metrics document is added to a Collection with the job name (or the job run location if name is not provided).

 * **Can I change the URI to which the metrics document is saved?**
-    * By default the URI format is /METRICS-DOC-BASE-DIR/CoRB2/JOB-NAME/YEAR/MONTH/DATE/HOUR/MINUTE/RANDOM-NUMBER.(json or xml)
+    * By default, the URI format is /METRICS-DOC-BASE-DIR/CoRB2/JOB-NAME/YEAR/MONTH/DATE/HOUR/MINUTE/RANDOM-NUMBER.(json or xml).
-    * METRICS-DOC-BASE-DIR has a default value of /ServiceMetrics/
+    * METRICS-DOC-BASE-DIR has a default value of /ServiceMetrics/.
-    * JOB-NAME defaults to the job run location
+    * JOB-NAME defaults to the job run location.

 * **I want to have complete control over how the metrics document is saved.
 Is that possible?**
     * You can use the above mentioned sample modules (*[saveMetrics.sjs](corb2/src/main/resources/saveMetrics.sjs) and [save-metric-to-db.xqy](corb2/src/main/resources/save-metric-to-db.xqy)*) as an example and implement your own customizations.